Boy's a Liar: Background and composition

 on a real relationship with a man who "ended up being a liar after the song came out" and who she threatened to put a hex on.
-She also likened the song's theme to "that feeling that someone's only interested in you when you look good", while Mura Masa described the song as an expression of PinkPantheress's "borderline-misandrist tendencies".
+She also likened the song's theme to "that feeling that someone's only interested in you when you look good", while Mura Masa described the song as an expression of both artists' "borderline-misandrist tendencies".
 Its lo-fi production features a Jersey club beat, kick drums, and 8-bit synths, and ends with a squeaking sound typically used in Jersey club songs.
 The drums were inspired by the increasing popularity of Jersey and Baltimore club music in popular music in 2023 with songs like Lil Uzi Vert's 2022 song "Just Wanna Rock".